nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 **Contributions to the UG**

 - Added the instructions of Finish Task
+- Updated workflow

 **Contributions to the DG**

 - Added Employee management feature and its Design considerations
 - Added the UML diagram of Employee Management
+- Added User Stories of v1.0 and v2.0

 **Contributions to team-based tasks**